hire-lab/hire-lab/README.md

 #### Access Control
 * Guests can register, view the job catalog and job details
 * Registered users can do all the above, as well as apply for the job listings; edit and delete profile
-* Registered companies can view the job catalog and job details; add, edit and delete job listings of their own; add candidates; approve candidates for interviews or reject them
+* Registered companies can view the job catalog and job details; add, edit and delete job listings of their own; add new candidates; approve candidates for interviews or reject them